Battle of Medina Ridge: Task Force 1-37

 On 24 February, Task Force 1–37 crossed the line of departure as part of VII Corps' attack against Iraqi forces.
-On 25 February, the battalion attacked and seized the division headquarters of the Iraqi 26th Infantry Division destroying four armored vehicles, eight air defense weapons and captured over forty Enemy Prisoners of War (EPW).
+On 25 February, the battalion attacked and seized the division headquarters of the Iraqi 26th Infantry Division destroying four armored fighting vehicles, eight air defense weapons and captured over forty enemy prisoners of war (EPW).
 After attacking all day on 26 February, TF 1–37, part of 3rd Brigade, 1st Armored Division, made contact with a brigade of the Tawakalna Armored Division of the Republican Guard Forces Command (RGFC) which had established a defensive position to protect the flank of the RGFC and facilitate their escape from Kuwait.
 After a thirty-minute fire fight, TF 1–37 was ordered to assault the enemy position.
-The assault, conducted at night, in driving rain, resulted in the destruction of twenty-six T-72 tanks, 47 armored personnel carriers (mostly BMP's) and a handful of other vehicles, as well as the capture of over one hundred EPWs.
+The assault, conducted at night, in driving rain, resulted in the destruction of twenty-six T-72 tanks, 47 armored personnel carriers and Infantry fighting vehicles (mostly BMP's) and a handful of other vehicles, as well as the capture of over one hundred EPWs.
 TF 1–37 suffered the loss of four M1A1 tanks destroyed and six personnel wounded in action.
 After consolidation and reorganization, the task force continued the attack throughout the night of 26–27 February, reestablishing contact with the RGFC at approximately 0530, 27 February.
 The task force continued to attack, fighting numerous engagements with elements of multiple Iraqi divisions throughout the 27th and into the morning of the 28 February.
 At 0800 local time, 28 February, the task force established a hasty defensive position astride the Iraq-Kuwait border.
 During the last 28 hours of the attack, TF 1–37 destroyed an additional thirty-one tanks, thirty-one BMPs, numerous other APCs, air defense weapons and trucks, and captured over 200 EPWs.

 Four days after the cease fire, TF 1–37 moved 9 mi further into Kuwait.
 Two missions were conducted to destroy additional enemy weapons, ammunition and equipment, bury enemy remains, and to recover the four M1A1's which had been destroyed on 26 February.